WildMeOrg/wbia-plugin-deepsense/_doc/index.rst

-.. ibeis_deepsense documentation master file, created by sphinx-quickstart on Wed Aug 15 11:40:25 2018.
+.. wbia_deepsense documentation master file, created by sphinx-quickstart on Wed Aug 15 11:40:25 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.